Derek-Schaff/RIME/README.md

 This will give you the usage parameters needed to run RIME.

 Great job, you have downloaded & installed several software applications and hundreds of libraries necessary for running RIME, all in _5_ steps!
-###Manual Steps
-1. Install git, docker
-*Install Docker*
-Docker is the software used to keep RIME modular.
-Installing all of the dependencies by hand can be cumbersome and fraught with mistakes.
-Docker allows us to keep all of that locked into a container, starting and stopping it with simple commands.

-sudo apt-get update
-sudo apt-get install git
-###Step 2
-*Clone Git Repository*

-###Step 3
-*Run Rime script*